truthless11/HyKnow/README.md

 # HyKnow

-This is the code for paper "HyKnow: End-to-End Task-Oriented Dialog Modeling with Hybrid Knowledge Management".
+This is the code for paper [HyKnow: End-to-End Task-Oriented Dialog Modeling with Hybrid Knowledge Management](http://arxiv.org/abs/2105.06041).

 If you use any source code or dataset included in this repo in your work, please cite this paper: